Travis2445/Cocktailopedia/README.md

 # Group Project - Cocktailopedia

 ## Purpose
 An application to help you find your perfect cocktail.
-The user will be able to create an account and save their favorites.
+The user will be able to search drinks by alcohol type and click the name to see how to make it.
+There will also be a random drink of the day feature on the main page.
+The user will be able to save their favorite drinks.

 ## Built With
 * JavaScript